 Chapter 2 of Volume I: Urban Design Guidelines for Revitalization Districts and Areas provides a comprehensive explanation of all street and streetscape components and how they contribute to creating complete streets.
 The appropriate streetscape type should be referred to for guidance regarding sidewalk dimensions, planting widths, and build-to line location.
 The character of the streetscapes should generally be determined by the pedestrian activities generated by the adjacent land uses rather than the classification of the street.
+This means variation between blocks of the same street type may occur depending on site-specific circumstances and the activities proposed.
 Further details regarding specific planting materials, hardscape, furnishings, fixtures, and signage are provided in Chapter 4 of this document.